 Cognitive behavioural therapy (CBT) is a type of psychotherapy (talking therapy) treatment that can help you to identify negative thoughts, emotions and behaviours that affect how you manage difficult situations, helping you to view them more clearly.
 It focuses on how our thought patterns affect our emotions and behaviours.
 CBT can be used on its own or in combination with other treatments, such as medication.

 Cognitive behavioural therapies are a treatment option often used by psychologists.

 What are the different types of cognitive behavioural therapies?

-CBT uses a range of techniques and approaches that addresses your thoughts, emotions and behaviours.
+CBT uses a range of techniques and approaches that address the underlying thoughts, emotions and behaviours that cause distress.
 The different types of therapeutic approaches used in CBT include: